 Other neighborhoods to try are Ridgecrest and North Albuquerque Acres.
 Enjoy the lights as soon as the sun goes down.

-The Hanging of the Greens at the University of New Mexico is its oldest student tradition, and it takes place in 2018 at 5:45 p.m. on November 30 at the UNM Bookstore.
+The Hanging of the Greens at the University of New Mexico is its oldest student tradition, and it takes place in 2010 at 5:45 p.m. on December 6 at the UNM Bookstore.
 Carolers will move across campus to University House with a wreath for UNM's president.
 Then a reception will be held at Hodgin Hall from 6:30 to 8 p.m.
-Besides the caroling and the formal wreath presentation, UNM is the scene of a gorgeous and large luminaria display, not to be missed.
+Besides the caroling and the formal wreath presentation, the main attraction is the large luminaria display, not to be missed.

 The community is invited and attendees are asked to bring an unwrapped children's book to place under the tree at Hodgin Hall.
 Books will be donated to UNM Children's Hospital.